AqwamCreates/DataPredict/docs/API/Models/MeanShift.md

 Predict which clusters does it belong to for a given data.

 ```
-MeanShift:predict(featureMatrix: Matrix): integer, number
+Meanshift:predict(featureMatrix: Matrix, returnOriginalOutput: boolean): Matrix, Matrix -OR- Matrix
 ```

 #### Parameters:

 * featureMatrix: Matrix containing data.

+* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability.

 #### Returns:

-* clusterNumber: The cluster which the data belongs to.
+* clusterNumberVector: A vector containing which cluster that the data belongs to.

-* shortestDistance: The distance between the datapoint and the center of the cluster (centroids).
+* closestDistanceVector: A vector containing the closest distance between the datapoint and the center of the cluster (centroids).

+-OR-

+* distanceMatrix: A matrix containing data-cluster pair distance.

 ## Inherited From